 Short judo Bio....
 Darren (AKA Bob) has been a British Judo Association coach since 1997.
 Prior to coaching he spent 4 years on the army judo team competing in the UK, USA, Canada, Gibraltar and Spain.
-He left the army in 1998 to train as a full time judo player under the guidance of Neil Adams (2 time Olympic Silver medallist) and stayed there for two years.
+He left the army in 1999 to train as a full time judo player under the guidance of Neil Adams (2 time Olympic Silver medallist) and stayed there for two years.
 Due to a shoulder injury he stopped competing in 2000.
 When he left full time training he studied for a BSc in Sports Sciences and graduated in 2004.
-Darren regularly assists with the training of the Eastern Area squads and attends England training sessions with his players.
 In 2002 he was the assistant coach to the England judo team at the commonwealth games in Manchester.

 In September 2007 Darren went to Rio de Janeiro to present research in Long-Term Player Development at the 5th International Judo Federation World Research Symposium.
 In 2009 he presented research comparing different methods of coaching judo to 9-11 year olds at the 6th International Judo Federation World Research Symposium.
 In 2011 he presented in Paris at the 7th International Judo Federation World Research Symposium on the temporal components of u48kg elite judo.
 He is a registered member of the International Association of Judo Researchers.
 In 2008 he also presented at the 2nd European Judo Union Children’s Seminar.
 For more information on his reaserch you can look at his blog - http://judobob.wordpress.com/my-phd-research/